I am an introvert. One of many introverts that struggle to fit into an extroverted society.

 We recharge our energy from quiet, alone time.

-We need to factor in downtime.
+We just need downtime.

 8 Things for all Introverts to consider before travelling